Scholarship for Industry: Industry Employment Track

 Our AZSecure SFI program is a two-year, on-campus program.
 Through coursework in the UA’s MIS degree and electives in MIS, Computer Science (CS) and/or Electrical and Computer Engineering (ECE) departments as well as our online NSA-recognized Enterprise Security Certificate, scholarship students emerge with the knowledge and skills needed to succeed in the cybersecurity workforce.
 In addition to receiving a strong information security education, SFI students also participate in independent studies resulting in a Master's Paper or dissertation, other relevant publications, extra-curricular activities and internship and job placement support.
-Government service is not required upon graduation.

 Considerations for SFI admittance eligibility include the following: